-"Operating Permit" means a permit issued by the District for a well or group of wells that allows a specified maximum amount of groundwater to be withdrawn from each well, or from each group of wells, at a specified maximum rate of withdrawal for a designated time period.
-"Owner" or "Operator" means any person who has the right to produce groundwater, either by ownership, contract, lease, easement, or any other estate in the land, or any other right recognized under common law.
-[Amended July 12, 2016]
+"Operating Permit" means a permit issued by the District for a well or group of wells that allows a specified maximum amount of groundwater to be withdrawn from each well, or from Rules of the Post Oak Savannah Groundwater Conservation District each group of wells, at a specified maximum rate of withdrawal for a designated time period.

-"Person" means and includes any human being or legal entity, including, but not limited to, a corporation, organization, government or governmental subdivision or agency, estate, trust, partnership, joint venture or association.
-[Amended June 12, 2012]

-"Pollution" means the alteration of the physical, thermal, chemical, or biological quality of, or the contamination of, any groundwater in an aquifer or groundwater reservoir, that renders the groundwater harmful, detrimental, or injurious to humans, animal life, vegetation, or property or to public health, safety, or welfare, or that impairs the usefulness or public enjoyment of the water for any lawful or reasonable purpose, including the alteration of groundwater by saltwater or other deleterious matter admitted from another stratum or from the surface of the ground.
-[Amended June 12, 2012]

-"Presiding officer" means, in this order, 1) the President, Vice-President, Secretary, or other director presiding at any hearing or other proceeding; 2) a hearing examiner conducting any hearing or other proceeding; or 3) a qualified administrative law judge assigned by the State Office of Administrative Hearings ("SOAH") to conduct a hearing on the application or permit when (a) requested by the Board; or (b) timely requested by an applicant or person having party status, pursuant to Sec.
+- "Owner" or "Operator" means any person who has the right to produce groundwater, either by ownership, contract, lease, easement, or any other estate in the land, or any other right recognized under common law.
+[Amended July 12, 2016] - "Person" means and includes any human being or legal entity, including, but not limited to, a corporation, organization, government or governmental subdivision or agency, estate, trust, partnership, joint venture or association.
+[Amended June 12, 2012] - "Pollution" means the alteration of the physical, thermal, chemical, or biological quality of, or the contamination of, any groundwater in an aquifer or groundwater reservoir, that renders the groundwater harmful, detrimental, or injurious to humans, animal life, vegetation, or property or to public health, safety, or welfare, or that impairs the usefulness or public enjoyment of the water for any lawful or reasonable purpose, including the alteration of groundwater by saltwater or other deleterious matter admitted from another stratum or from the surface of the ground.
+[Amended June 12, 2012] - "Presiding officer" means, in this order, 1) the President, Vice-President, Secretary, or other director presiding at any hearing or other proceeding; 2) a hearing examiner conducting any hearing or other proceeding; or 3) a qualified administrative law judge assigned by the State Office of Administrative Hearings ("SOAH") to conduct a hearing on the application or permit when (a) requested by the Board; or (b) timely requested by an applicant or person having party status, pursuant to Sec.
 36.416, Tex.
 Water Code, and the required cost deposit has been made.

-"Production Capacity" means the maximum discharge rate that a well is allowed to pump in accordance with its operating permit and expressed in the units of gallons per minute and is calculated as the average discharge rate over any continuous 24-hour interval.
-[Added February 20, 2014] [Amended July 13, 2021]

-"Production" or "producing" means the act of extracting groundwater from an aquifer by pumping or other method.

-"Property Line" means, unless the context indicates otherwise, the property line of abutting land that is not owned or controlled by the owner of an existing or proposed well.
-[Added May 3, 2017]

-"Protective Drawdown Limit (PDL)" means conditions of unconfined areas of aquifers in the District as expressed in limits of water level drawdown.
-[Added November 5, 2019]

-"Public Information Act" means Chapter 552, Texas Government Code, as amended.

-"Railroad Commission" means the Railroad Commission of Texas.

-"Registration" means a certificate issued by the District for an exempt well.
+[Amended April 11, 2023] - "Production Capacity" means the maximum discharge rate that a well is allowed to pump in accordance with its operating permit and expressed in the units of gallons per minute and is calculated as the average discharge rate over any continuous 24-hour interval.
+[Added February 20, 2014] [Amended July 13, 2021] - "Production" or "producing" means the act of extracting groundwater from an aquifer by pumping or other method. - "Property Line" means, unless the context indicates otherwise, the property line of abutting land that is not owned or controlled by the owner of an existing or proposed well.
+[Added May 3, 2017] - "Protective Drawdown Limit (PDL)" means conditions of unconfined areas of aquifers in the District as expressed in limits of water level drawdown.
+[Added November 5, 2019] - "Public Information Act" means Chapter 552, Texas Government Code, as amended. - "Railroad Commission" means the Railroad Commission of Texas. - "Registration" means a certificate issued by the District for an exempt well.